Seneca Valley School District: Newspaper

 The IHS publishes its own newspaper, the Seneca Arrowhead.
 A wide variety of classes are offered to students within the IHS, mostly from students in 9th or 10th grade, though 11th and 12th grade students take classes within the building as well.
 The SHS also has its own newspaper, the Seneca Scout.

 Seneca Valley Senior High School

 Seneca Valley Senior High School serves all students within the district and is located on the main campus in Harmony.

 The class of 2018 had over 560 students.

 As of April 30, 2007, the new addition to the Senior High School has been opened for student use.

 The senior high school's facilities include a small auditorium, gymnasium, music rooms, art rooms, industrial technology facilities, home economics facilities, special education facilities, and many science laboratories.
 The Senior High School hosts a student-run preschool, publishes a literary magazine called the Raider Review, and a monthly newspaper, the Seneca Scout, which also distributes a magazine at the end of the school year.
+In addition to the Seneca scout news paper there is a weekly broadcast news show by the same name produced in association with the school television station SVTV.